 Providing laboratory research support for multiple PIs, training new staff and laboratory/office management

 Vicinanza C, Aquila I, Scalise M, Cristiano F, Marino F, Cianflone E, Mancuso T, Marotta P, Sacco W, Lewis FC, Couch L, Shone V, Gritti G, Torella A, Smith AJ, Terracciano CM, Britti D, Veltri P, Indolfi C, Nadal-Ginard B, Ellison-Hughes GM, Torella D Adult cardiac stem cells are multipotent and robustly myogenic: c-kit expression is necessary but not sufficient for their identification.
-Cell Death Differ -, 2017
+Cell death and differentiation -, 2017

 Waring CD, Vicinanza C, Papalamprou A, Smith AJ, Purushothaman S, Goldspink DF, Nadal-Ginard B, Torella D, Ellison GM The adult heart responds to increased workload with physiologic hypertrophy, cardiac stem cell activation, and new myocyte formation European Heart Journal 35 2722-2731, 2014